experiandataquality/aperture-data-studio-sdk/README.md

 #### Configure withDefaultValue
 There are 2 overloaded methods for withDefaultValue.
 You can either set it with a direct value or based on DefaultValueContext.
 DefaultValueContext is an instance that used to return step property and step setting values.
-It does also return metadata input columns however this is only applicable for ColumnChooser step proerty.
+It does also return metadata input columns however this is only applicable for ColumnChooser step property.

 | Method                           | Description                                                        |
 |----------------------------------|--------------------------------------------------------------------|